- Purchase the complete Expat Arrivals Moscow Guide (PDF)

 Buses, trolleys and trams

 When the metro cannot connect with where one needs to go, buses, trams and trolleybuses provide a comfortable alternative for getting around Moscow.
-These modes of transit don't always run on the advertised timetable and the average waiting period is generally longer than that of the metro, ranging from five minutes to 40 minutes in the evenings.
+These modes of transit don't always run on the advertised timetable and the average waiting period is generally longer than that of the metro, ranging from five minutes during the day to 40 minutes in the evenings.

 Buses, trams and trolleys usually all follow the same pricing.
 Ticket purchases can be made within metro stations, at bus kiosks or directly from the driver.